-Action Girl: Very common.
-Though Whedon himself doesn't think this should even be a trope.
+Action Girl: Though Whedon himself doesn't think this should even be a trope.
 He once recounted how interviewers always ask why he writes so many strong, competent female characters, saying he always wants to yell at them about why they aren't asking every other writer why they don't write these kinds of characters.
+Instead of viewing a character as a woman who does "action-y" things, view it as a character who does "action-y" things who happens to be a woman.

 Anyone Can Die: Villians, heroes, children, the main character, anyone can die in a Joss Whedon production.